temporalio/documentation/docs/application-development/foundations.md

 ---
-id: application-development-guide
+id: foundations
-title: Temporal Application development guide
+title: Application development foundations
-sidebar_label: Application development
+sidebar_label: Foundations
-description: This guide is meant to provide a comprehensive overview of the structures, primitives, and features used in Temporal Application development.
+description: This section covers the minimum set of concepts and implementation details needed to build and run a [Temporal Application](/concepts/what-is-a-temporal-application) – that is, all the relevant steps to start a Workflow Execution that executes an Activity.
 toc_max_heading_level: 4
 ---